justenanderson-commits/stretch-dogs-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the API for [Neon Typed](https://github.com/tricia-holmes/neon-typed) - a  neon / Cyberpunk inspired typing test app.
+This is the API for [Pawfect Match](https://github.com/Mrcolin99/stretch-dogs) - dog breed research and selection app.

 ### Built With